Types of sentences

 There are three specific types of imprisonment options available to a judge:

-• Mandatory sentences
+- Mandatory sentences

-• Maximum sentences
+- Maximum sentences

 The law lays down maximum sentences for all crimes.
 For example, if you are found guilty of violent disorder under Section 15 of the Criminal Justice (Public Order) Act 1994, the maximum sentence you can receive is 10 years imprisonment.

-For example, the Criminal Justice Act 2007 (pdf) provides for a minimum sentence of 10 years imprisonment.
-Similarly, the Criminal Justice Act 2006 (pdf) has introduced a number of new offences in relation to firearms which carry a minimum sentence if you are convicted on indictment.
-If it is your first offence, the judge has discretion to impose a lesser sentence, having regard to such things as a guilty plea or assistance provided to the Gardaí.
-If, however, it your second or subsequent drugs/firearms offence, then the minimum sentence applies.
+For example, the Criminal Justice Act 2006 sets out a number offences in relation to firearms which carry a minimum sentence if you are convicted on indictment.
+If it is your first offence, the judge has the discretion to impose a lesser sentence.
+In these cases the judge will take certain things into account, such as if you plead guilty or assisted the Gardaí.
+However, if it is your second or subsequent firearms offence, then the minimum sentence applies.

 A number of considerations must be met before a CSO can be made by a judge: